arnicas/articles/files/2018-10-16_-Plotto---Generating-Truly-Offensive-Stories-Since-1928--26b587f83c07.md

 # "Plotto": Generating Truly Offensive Stories Since 1928.

-Tl;dr: I wrote a lot of code to generate stories from the 1928 writer's manual "Plotto," and then I looked at the data and decided that...

-### "Plotto": Generating Truly Offensive Stories Since 1928.

 Tl;dr: I wrote a lot of code to generate stories from the 1928 writer's manual " **Plotto**," and then I looked at the data and decided that just because I could, it wasn't a good idea.
 I'm not releasing that dataset and code.